OpenEvalProject/evals/manuscripts/elife-89961/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03dbr7087 Centre for Global Health Research, Unity Health Toronto and University of Toronto Toronto Canada
+1. Centre for Global Health Research, Unity Health Toronto and University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-2. https://ror.org/01s5axj25 Lunenfeld-Tanenbaum Research Institute, Sinai Health Toronto Canada
+2. Lunenfeld-Tanenbaum Research Institute, Sinai Health Toronto Canada ([ROR:01s5axj25](https://ror.org/01s5axj25))
-3. https://ror.org/012x5xb44 Unity Health Toronto Toronto Canada
+3. Unity Health Toronto Toronto Canada ([ROR:012x5xb44](https://ror.org/012x5xb44))
-4. https://ror.org/026pg9j08 Toronto General Hospital, University Hospital Network Toronto Canada
+4. Toronto General Hospital, University Hospital Network Toronto Canada ([ROR:026pg9j08](https://ror.org/026pg9j08))
 5. Angus Reid Institute Vancouver Canada

 † Corresponding author

 ## Abstract

-Few national-level studies have evaluated the impact of ‘hybrid’ immunity (vaccination coupled with recovery from infection) from the Omicron variants of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-From May 2020 to December 2022, we conducted serial assessments (each of ~4000–9000 adults) examining SARS-CoV-2 antibodies within a mostly representative Canadian cohort drawn from a national online polling platform.
+Background:Few national-level studies have evaluated the impact of ‘hybrid’ immunity (vaccination coupled with recovery from infection) from the Omicron variants of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).Methods:From May 2020 to December 2022, we conducted serial assessments (each of ~4000–9000 adults) examining SARS-CoV-2 antibodies within a mostly representative Canadian cohort drawn from a national online polling platform.
 Adults, most of whom were vaccinated, reported viral test-confirmed infections and mailed self-collected dried blood spots (DBSs) to a central lab.
 Samples underwent highly sensitive and specific antibody assays to spike and nucleocapsid protein antigens, the latter triggered only by infection.
 We estimated cumulative SARS-CoV-2 incidence prior to the Omicron period and during the BA.1/1.1 and BA.2/5 waves.
-We assessed changes in antibody levels and in age-specific active immunity levels.
-Spike levels were higher in infected than in uninfected adults, regardless of vaccination doses.
+We assessed changes in antibody levels and in age-specific active immunity levels.Results:Spike levels were higher in infected than in uninfected adults, regardless of vaccination doses.
 Among adults vaccinated at least thrice and infected more than 6 months earlier, spike levels fell notably and continuously for the 9-month post-vaccination.
 In contrast, among adults infected within 6 months, spike levels declined gradually.
 Declines were similar by sex, age group, and ethnicity.
 Recent vaccination attenuated declines in spike levels from older infections.
 In a convenience sample, spike antibody and cellular responses were correlated.
 Near the end of 2022, about 35% of adults above age 60 had their last vaccine dose more than 6 months ago, and about 25% remained uninfected.
 The cumulative incidence of SARS-CoV-2 infection rose from 13% (95% confidence interval 11–14%) before omicron to 78% (76–80%) by December 2022, equating to 25 million infected adults cumulatively.
-However, the coronavirus disease 2019 (COVID-19) weekly death rate during the BA.2/5 waves was less than half of that during the BA.1/1.1 wave, implying a protective role for hybrid immunity.
-Strategies to maintain population-level hybrid immunity require up-to-date vaccination coverage, including among those recovering from infection.
-Population-based, self-collected DBSs are a practicable biological surveillance platform.
-Funding was provided by the COVID-19 Immunity Task Force, Canadian Institutes of Health Research, Pfizer Global Medical Grants, and St. Michael’s Hospital Foundation.
+However, the coronavirus disease 2019 (COVID-19) weekly death rate during the BA.2/5 waves was less than half of that during the BA.1/1.1 wave, implying a protective role for hybrid immunity.Conclusions:Strategies to maintain population-level hybrid immunity require up-to-date vaccination coverage, including among those recovering from infection.
+Population-based, self-collected DBSs are a practicable biological surveillance platform.Funding:Funding was provided by the COVID-19 Immunity Task Force, Canadian Institutes of Health Research, Pfizer Global Medical Grants, and St. Michael’s Hospital Foundation.
 PJ and ACG are funded by the Canada Research Chairs Program.

 ## Introduction